Protection of children rights

 Can the advocate help your child access the best education possible without putting undue stress on the resources and personnel involved?
 Sometimes in the hopes of helping a parent, promises are made that are overly taxing on a personal or financial level…the school must educate all students, not just yours.
 Parents may disagree and say that it is really their child that they care about.
 While that is very true, schools cannot operate on this premise.

 Educational institutions have a duty to look after the collective while at the same time ensuring that each individual receives what is needed.
 It is not fair to assume that school staff should take from one child in order to provide for another.
 Imagine someone suggesting that a parent take away resources from one of their children in order to give to another.
 There are solutions that can work for everyone.
 We need to be searching for them as a team.

 Advocates should be facilitators, not dictators

 Humans need to be acknowledged for the effort that they invest; we need to feel supported and respected.
 We are more open to solutions when we are not feeling defensive.
 No person, neither educator nor parent, should leave a discussion feeling that they have been ignored, rejected or discounted if they were genuinely promoting a child’s needs and not their own.

 When the disagreement lowers itself to the level of acting like children who are demanding that everyone play by their rules, the child with special needs is no longer the center of the discussion.
 An advocate is worth their weight in gold when they can objectively look at a situation without an emotional charge and create solutions that work for the child.

-Each member of a team has a perspective on how to best help a child: a principal, community agency member, speech pathologist, teacher and a parent have ideas that stem from their training and experience.
-A skilled Legal advocates for children and youth is able to listen to each member’s ideas and see solutions that draw on the strengths of each person at the table.
+Each member of the Saggi Law Firm team has a perspective on how to best help a child: a principal, community agency member, speech pathologist, teacher, and parent have ideas that stem from their training and experience.
+Our skilled legal advocate for children and youth is able to listen to each member’s ideas and see solutions that draw on the strengths of each person at the table.